All Episodes

 dan friesen

-But don't you get the sense from listening to that that it feels almost like he's like, oh wait, this is about Elon?
+But don't you get the sense from listening to that that it feels almost like he's like, oh, wait, this is about Elon?

 jordan holmes

-It does feel like he doesn't understand what people are talking about, which is weird, because I know he's glued to Twitter.
+It does feel like he doesn't understand what people are talking about, which is weird because I know he's glued to Twitter.

 dan friesen

-He's gotta be.
+He's got to be.

 jordan holmes

-He's glued to it all the time, being like, oh, 100 million and one views!
+He's glued to it all the time, being like, oh, 100 million and one views.

-100 million and two views!
+100 million and two views.

-That's how he gets off, essentially.
+Like, that's how he gets his, that's how he gets off, essentially.

 So he can't not have seen 300 pictures.